 1. Raw Materials

-Nevertheless, the cost of raw material depends on the types and sizes of projects your company takes on.
+The cost of raw material depends on the types and sizes of projects your company takes on.
 For example, the cost of commercial construction materials averages between $16 and $20 per square foot.
-With additional finishing, this cost can increase up to $40 per square foot.
+With additional finishing, this cost can increase up to $30 or $40 per square foot.
 On the other hand, the average cost per square foot for residential construction is about $150.

 2. Tools and Equipment

 This is another significant cost.
 A construction company can purchase and maintain its own equipment or rent it from another company.
-Typically, the cost to rent equipment is $40 to $60 per $1,000 the item costs.
-That means that renting a $5,000 tool averages at about $200 or $300 each month while a $100,000 machine could cost as much as $6,000.
+Typically, the cost to rent equipment is $40 to $60 per $1,000 of the item costs.
+That means that renting $10,000 machinery averages at about $500 each month, while a $100,000 one could cost as much as $6,000.

 Labor is a third cost that must be taken into account.